Your DNS Server Might Be Unavailable In Windows 10, 8.1 and 7

 - And Use a proxy server for your LAN is turned off.

 If you are Windows 10 user, After performing solutions didn’t fix the problem.
-Then network reset would be google solution that reset and reinstall the network adapter.
+The network reset would be good solution that reset and reinstall the network adapter.

-- Open Settings using keyboard shortcut Windows + I
+- Open Settings using the keyboard shortcut Windows + I

 - Click on Network and Internet then select Status